Benchmarking projected Hartree-Fock as an approximation: Conclusions and acknowledgements

 \section{Conclusions and acknowledgements}

-We have compared projected Hartree-Fock spectra to full configuration-interaction calculations, carrying out both in the same shell-model framework, using the same interaction matrix elements.
+We have compared {angular-momentum} projected{-after-variation} Hartree-Fock spectra to full configuration-interaction calculations, carrying out both in the same shell-model framework, using the same interaction matrix elements.
 PHF, also in use in quantum chemistry \cite{jimenez2012projected}, is a first step towards more sophisticated approximations, such as (projected) Hartree-Fock-Bogoliubov, generator coordinate, and the Monte Carlo shell model.
 Yet already, for a relatively simple and fast approximation PHF often provides qualitative agreement with FCI excitation spectra; key to this agreement are general deformations, including triaxiality, and the use of gradient descent to find the HF minima.
-Mixing in a second local minima when it exists, an additional step towards the more complex methods, often significantly improves the spectra.
+Mixing in a second local minima when it exists, an additional step towards the more complex methods, often significantly improves the spectra. {For our calculations the rms error in the spectra is around 0.78 MeV, with odd-$A$ performing significantly worse (rms error of about 1 MeV) than for even-even and odd-odd (rms error around 0.7 MeV for the $sd$- and $pf$-shells, and around $0.4$ MeV for germanium isotopes).}

 An important concern is pairing.
 We have two contradictory pieces of information.
 The first is that for even-even nuclides we tend to get the $2_1^+$ too low, or relatively speaking the ground state $0^+$ is not low enough, and this trend increases as we move up in shells.
-Here the lack of treating pairing is a viable suspect.
-But one also expects pairing to affect neutron separation energies and the odd-even staggering of binding energies.
-These PHF tends to approximate well, failing the strongest in Ge isotopes with $N > 40$.
+Here the lack of treating pairing is a viable suspect. {While one might expect pairing to also affect neutron separation energies and the odd-even staggering of binding energies, PHF provides a reasonable approximation to FCI calculations.
+When we increase the strength of pairing in chromium isotopes, however, the PHF estimate of the OES badly underperforms. }

 While methods to compute the overlap of Bogoliubov vacua have gotten more efficient~\cite{PhysRevLett.108.042505,carlsson2020new}, it is nonetheless time-consuming to project out states of good particle number as well as good angular momentum.
 Given that the simpler PHF already encompasses many features of low-lying nuclear spectra, it is reasonable to ask whether simple configuration mixing of a few states, in the direction of generator coordinate methods or the Monte Carlo shell model, could compete with projected HFB.
 This question we leave to future work.
 We also find complex germanium spectra a challenge to reproduce, even when using shape coexistence.
 Thus germanium provides a stringent test of any beyond-mean-field method.